Lost in Food

 • 2 handfuls baby spinach

-• 2 tbsp fresh basil pesto
+• 2 tablespoon fresh basil pesto

 • 1 peach (de-stoned and thinly sliced)